Hauntology (music): Critical analysis

 Hauntological music is identified with British culture, and was described as an attempt to evoke "a nostalgia for a future that never came to pass, with a vision of a strange, alternate Britain, constituted from the reordered refuse of the postwar period" by The Oxford Handbook of Music and Virtuality.
 Simon Reynolds described it as an attempt to construct a "lost utopianism" rooted in visions of a benevolent post-welfare state.
 A sense of loss and bereavement is central to the phenomenon, according to theologian Johan Eddebo.
 Simon Reynolds in 2011, remarked:

 There are those who say that hauntology's moment has passed... that a good five or six years after the genre-not-genre coalesced, its set of reference points and sonic tropes has been worn threadbare. [...] how can you call time on a genre so self-consciously untimely?
 "Consensus to Delete" a/k/a the debate at Wikipedia about whether or not to erase the entry on 'Hauntology (musical genre)'.
 In the end the shadowy cabal... decreed that Hauntology was too ontologically tenuous an entity to qualify for status as proper knowledge.
 It's the kind of Moebius pretzel of preposterous-yet-faintly-sinister discourse that could have inspired an entire monograph by Michel "Power/Knowledge" Foucault or Jacques "Archive Fever" Derrida.
 But look, look, how carefully and scrupulously they preserve ("do not modify") the record of their own deliberations.

 Liam Sprod of 3:AM Magazine stated that "[h]auntology as aesthetics is firmly rooted in the idea of nostalgia as a disruption of time," adding that "[i]nstead of mere repetition, this distance provides a sense of loss and mourning, [...] and revitalizes the potential for a utopianism for the present age".
 Mark Fisher characterised the hauntology movement as "a sign that 'white' culture can no longer escape the temporal disjunctions that have been constitutive of the Afrodiasporic experience", calling it contemporary electronic music's "confrontation with a cultural impasse: the failure of the future".
 Fisher stated that [W]hen cultural innovation has stalled and even gone backwards, [...] one function of hauntology is to keep insisting that there are futures beyond postmodernity's terminal time.
 When the present has given up on the future, we must listen for the relics of the future in the unactivated potentials of the past.

-Hauntological music is stated by academic Sean Albeiz to suggest "an uncanny mixture of shared but faded cultural memories with sinister undercurrents".
+Hauntological music is stated by academic Sean Albiez to suggest "an uncanny mixture of shared but faded cultural memories with sinister undercurrents".
 Hauntology (along with the hypnagogic movement) was likened to "sonic fictions or intentional forgeries, creating half-baked memories of things that never were—approximating the imprecise nature of memory itself".